roman5566/FBAlphaRL/README.md

  - MiraLaTijera 4.40 (3.2.0)
 ```

+- Added version and IP address display on the Main Menu.

+- Whole new theme for this release of FB Alpha.

+- Added Iris Manager (official) to the Main Menu load options.

+- Added proper "Preview" image aspect ratio calculation.

 - Incorporated RetroArch and FBA libretro source code into
 FB Alpha RL Git, and with just one makefile everything is